Sea Salt Shampoo Bar Recipe with Milk & Egg

 - Green Tea & Sea Salt Shampoo Bar via Friendly Body Product

 To be informed of future soapmaking recipes and projects, be sure to follow Soap Deli News across all of your favorite social media platforms!
-You can find me on Pinterest, Facebook, Twitter, Blog Lovin’, and Instagram as well as subscribe to Soap Deli News via email for future updates, DIY projects and recipes.
+You can find me on Pinterest, Facebook, Twitter, and Instagram as well as subscribe to Soap Deli News via email for future updates, DIY projects and recipes.

 Also, don’t forget.
 If you make homemade soaps or bath & body products I’d love to see them!
 Simply add the hashtag #soapdelishowoff to your instagram posts!